Alexander Pushkin — "The greatest enemy of knowledge is not ignorance, but the illusion of knowledge."

 The greatest enemy of knowledge is not ignorance, but the illusion of knowledge.

-"I am a great admirer of suffering, and I believe it is a path to enlightenment."
+"I am a great admirer of the past, and I believe it is a great teacher."

 Often attributed to Stephen Hawking, but a sentiment Pushkin may have shared.